 How the Assumption Province Came To Be

-Our Franciscan province has a rich and colorful history.
-First of all, it has its roots way back to the time of St. Francis of Assisi (1182-1226), We are members of the worldwide Order of Friars Minor (OFM), or "lesser brothers."
-Francis wanted his men to be known as "minors", or "lesser".
-And, so, that's where our province's history begins.
+Our Franciscan Province has a rich and colorful history.
+First of all, it has its roots way back to the time of St. Francis of Assisi (1182-1226).
+We are members of the world wide Order of Friars Minor (OFM), or “lesser brothers.”
+Francis wanted his brothers to be known as “minors”, or “lesser.”
+And, so, that’s where our Province’s history begins.

-The General Council of the Order in Rome approved us as a province in 1939.
-The friars became pastors in rural Wisconsin, in Green Bay and in Sturtevant.
+The General Council of the Order in Rome approved us as a Province in 1939.
+The friars became pastors in rural Wisconsin, in Pulaski, Green Bay and in Sturtevant.
 They developed a college seminary in Burlington, Wisconsin, and a major seminary in Cedar Lake, Indiana.
-The friars expanded the preaching ministry and developed houses in Pittsburgh, Pennsylvania, Grand Rapids, Michigan, Toledo, Ohio, and Canton, Massachusetts.
+The friars expanded the preaching ministry and developed friaries in Pittsburgh, Pennsylvania, Grand Rapids, Michigan, Toledo, Ohio, and Canton, Massachusetts.
 They established a secondary school in Watkins Glen, New York, right after World War II.
 In the 1950s, the numbers of men exploded and a new seminary was built in West Chicago, Illinois, for the growing population of Franciscan seminarians.
-In the early 1960s, the friars of the Assumption Province moved into Philadelphia for secondary education and in 1966 were entrusted by the archdiocese with Archbishop Ryan High School for Boys (it became co-educational in 1989).
+In the early 1960s. the friars of the Assumption Province moved into Philadelphia for secondary education and in 1966 were entrusted by the archdiocese with Archbishop Ryan High School for Boys (becoming co-educational in 1989).

 Missions and Change

-The friars of the Assumption BVM Province went to Greenwood, MS, in the early 1950s, to establish a mission and school among the African-Americans.
+The friars of the Assumption BVM Province went to Greenwood, Mississippi, in the early 1950s, to establish a mission and school among African-Americans.
 Also, around 1950, friars went to the Philippine Islands, working collaboratively with some other US Franciscans, to begin the establishment of Franciscan missions.
-A principal goal was to help the Filipinos develop their own Franciscan province.
-This was realized in 1980 when St. Peter Baptist Province was officially established.
+A principal goal was to help the Filipinos develop their own Franciscan Province.
+This was realized in 1980 when the Filipino St. Peter Province was officially established.

 Changing Minds and Hearts

-The friars in Mississippi were, in one way or another, involved in the Civil Rights Movement of the 1960s.
-The friars in the North began agitating for more involvement among the poor in the inner city, beginning in Milwaukee and Chicago and into Philadelphia, Pennsylvania and Rockford, Illinois.
-The beginning formation program for becoming a Franciscan was established in the heart of Milwaukee instead of a rural setting.
+The friars in Mississippi were, in one way or another, involved in the Civil Rights Movement in the 1960s.
+The friars in the North began agitating for more involvement among the poor in the inner city, beginning in Milwaukee and Chicago, and into Philadelphia, Pennsylvania and Rockford, Illinois.
+The initial formation program for entering the friars was established in the heart of Milwaukee instead of a rural setting.

 Another outreach to the marginalized was the initiation of Hispanic ministry in the Rio Grande Valley: the Diocese of Brownsville, Texas, after 1984.
 Many of the former institutions are history today.
-But buildings do not make the community – the Holy Spirit makes the community!
-In the late 1990s a small group of Franciscan friars of the Byzantine Rite (Eastern Catholic) merged with the Assumption BVM Province and the brotherhood became de facto “bi-ritual”, serving now both Roman and Byzantine Rite Catholics.
+But buildings do not make the community.—the Holy Spirit makes the community!
+In the late 1990s a small group of Franciscan Friars of the Byzantine Rite (Eastern Catholics) merged with the Assumption BVM Province and the brotherhood became de facto “bi-ritual”, serving both Roman and Byzantine Rite Catholics.
 The friars continue the vibrant work of pastoral and educational ministry in Greenwood, Mississippi.
 They have taken on new ministries.
 Friars of the Assumption Province have responded to the Holy Spirit through a variety of work.
 This includes staffing parishes, campus ministry, academic and spiritual formation, hospitals, Sisters’ chaplaincies, administration—and many other services, making sure that the “spirit of prayer and devotion” is not compromised.